|

 It is interesting to note that the early Norwegian settlers in Orkney

-referred to the chambered cairn Maeshowe as Orkahaugr which could mean The Howe (Mound) of the
+referred to the chambered cairn Maeshowe as "Orkahaugr" — the mound of the Orcs.

 Islands.